Origin

 Name Days

-- 8 September (Nativity of the Virgin Mary - Catholic and Orthodox)
+- 8 September (Feast of the Nativity of the Blessed Virgin Mary) - Christian tradition

 Name Pairings